Nmonchart

 Current AIX 6 and 7

-Back dated AIX 6 and 7 including some with nmon errors of 5 years ago
+Backdated AIX 6 and 7, including some with nmon errors from 5 years ago

 Old AIX 5 files - mostly to check utilisation before upgrading to POWER8